NITINSPATEL/apps_project/README.md

 Then,
 Using PyInstaller:

-Run the following command in your terminal: pyinstaller --onefile python_file_name
+Run the following command in the terminal: pyinstaller --onefile python_file_name

 Notes:
 Ensure to have tkinter and pygame installed.
-If not, use pip to install them:
+If not, use pip to install them: pip install tkinter pygame

-Copy code
-pip install tkinter pygame
 The default monitoring duration is 10 seconds.

 After above commands, the required app will be made in 'dist' directory in present working directory from the corresponding python script.